RPP for Faculty/Student Researchers

 There are two main ways that students can be matched with a particular study:

 Self-Scheduling: Most of the time, students will sign themselves up to participate in a study.
 They can browse the list of available studies on the RPP system.
 The website lists each study that is available by its name.
 It also gives the name of the researcher, any restrictions on who can participate, and a brief description of the study.
 If they find one that fits their schedule, they can sign up to participate at a particular time.

 Researcher Scheduling: Although it is less common, researchers may also search for students who meet the requirements for their study and sign them up for a time that fits in the student’s schedule.
 The RPP system calls this “manual scheduling”.
 It is important to remember that researchers will not see any participant names.
 Instead, they will see the student’s unique ID code.
 Please note that, although there is currently no way to set this up in the RPP system, we ask researchers to schedule participants with at least 24 hours notice.
-If a student is given less than 24 hours notice, he/she is free to cancel this appointment (at least eight hours before the study) if he/she wishes.
+If a student is given less than 24 hours notice, s/he is free to cancel this appointment (at least eight hours before the study) if s/he wishes.
 Students may also cancel this appointment if they choose not to participate after reading the study description.
-However, if they would like to participate, but at a different time, they will simply contact you to reschedule.
+However, if they would like to participate, but at a different time, they will simply contact the researcher to reschedule.

 A couple important things to keep in mind: